christophstrasen/WorldObserver/docs/glossary.md

 - `lease:stop()` removes it.

 ### Merge (merged interest)
-When multiple mods declare interest, WorldObserver merges active leases into a single merged spec per type (and per bucket).
+When multiple mods declare interest, WorldObserver merges active leases into a single merged spec per interest type (and per bucket).

 ### Bucket (bucketKey)
 The “merge group” for a type.
 For bucketed types like squares, merging happens per `scope + target identity` (same bucket only).